 Tanner Struckman has been working in North Platte radio since 2012, nearly all with Huskeradio and is currently the Operations Manager.
 He also serves at the morning host on KX 104’s “Tanner in the Morning” and is the “Voice of the Irish,” broadcasting North Platte Saint Patrick’s athletics since 2012.
 Struckman also broadcasts North Platte First Nationals Legion Baseball as well in the summer.
-He has been voted the #1 Sports Broadcaster in North Platte several times and the “Radio Personality of the Year” in 2019 and again in 2020.
+He has been voted the #1 Sports Broadcaster in North Platte several times and the “Radio Personality of the Year” in 2019 and again in 2020 and 2021.

 Struckman is originally from Brule, Nebraska where he was born and raised on a farm.
 He graduated from South Platte High School and later from the University of Nebraska-Lincoln with a degree in broadcasting.
 In addition to North Platte he has worked in radio in McCook, Lincoln and Humboldt, Iowa.
 He has a wife, Krista and four children.
 Struckman is an avid Nebraska athletics and San Francisco 49ers fan!